Kashima Antlers: Namesake

+The club crest not only resembles deer antlers but it also reflects the image of a rose thorn as it is the official flower of Ibaraki, the home prefecture of the club.
+Deer are amiable animals and are viewed in some religions as spiritual messengers.

+In fact, Kashima Shrine, one of the most famous shrines in Japan and located in close proximity to the club headquarters, has kept and raised deer for more than 1,300 years as a spiritual symbol.

 History

-The name 'Antlers' is derived from the city of Kashima (鹿嶋), which literally translates to 'Deer Island'.
-The club crest not only resembles deer antlers but it also reflects the image of rose thorn as it is the official flower of Ibaraki, the home prefecture of the club.
-Deer are amiable animals and are viewed in some religions as spiritual messengers.
-In fact, Kashima Shrine, one of the most famous shrines in Japan and located in close proximity to the club headquarters, have kept and raised deer for more than 1,300 years as spiritual symbol.
-Deer are affectionate animals but are also known for their courageous character as they battle each other head-to-head with lethal antlers.

 Founded in 1947 as Sumitomo Metal Industries Factory Football Club in Osaka and moved to Kashima, Ibaraki in 1975.
 It played in the semi-professional Japan Soccer League (JSL).
 They were promoted to the JSL's top flight in 1984, but never made much of an impact, going down in 1985/86, returning in 1986/87 and going down again in 1988/89.
 Its last standing in the JSL was 2nd in the Second Division for 1991/92.
+In October 1991, Kashima Antlers FC Co., Ltd. was established with investment from 43 companies (at the time) from 5 local governments.

-After the formation of the fully professional J.League, Sumitomo, like all other clubs, stripped the corporate brand from the club's name and reformed as the Kashima Antlers.
+After the formation of the fully professional J.League, Sumitomo, like all other clubs, stripped the corporate brand from the club's name and reformed as the Kashima Antlers in April 1992.
 Kashima was essentially promoted to the new top flight, as many JSL First Division clubs decided to relegate themselves being unprepared for professionalism.
 (Of the original 10 J.League founding member clubs, Kashima and Shimizu S-Pulse were newly promoted.
 Ironically, Kashima had defeated a forerunner of Shimizu's, Nippon Light Metal/Hagoromo Club, to earn its JSL Second Division place back in 1974).